Coty Inc. (COTY) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 21, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Coty Inc. ("Coty" or the "Company") (NYSE: COTY).
+LOS ANGELES, April 24, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Coty Inc. ("Coty" or the "Company") (NYSE: COTY).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN COTY INC. (COTY), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 22, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?